 Selecting a paint color for your living room is no easy decision.
-It's a room full of contradictions—you use it for socializing, drinking, and eating, but you also look to it for a place of respite, relaxation, and a stomping ground for a lazy Sunday.
-So, clearly, not just any shade will do.
-If you find gray to be too plain, maybe a bold blue will fit your vibe?
-Or even a playful pink.
-But don't write off classic colors yet either.
+It's a room full of contradictions—you use it for socializing, drinking, and eating, but it's also a place of respite and relaxation, a stomping ground for a lazy Sunday.
+So clearly, not just any shade will do.
+If you find gray to be too plain, maybe a bold blue will fit your vibe or even a playful pink.
+However, don't write off classic colors just yet.

-Below, you'll find a handful of stunning colors worth considering recommended by interior designers and stylists that'll instantly spruce up the walls of any living room.
+Below, you'll find a handful of stunning colors worth considering.
+These have all been recommended by interior designers and stylists and will instantly spruce up the walls of any living room.

 When it comes to picking complementary shades, Caan recommends saturated reds and dark emerald greens.